 Documenting When a Patient Falls Outside a Recommended Pathway

-Documenting when a patient falls outside of a recommended pathway has the dual benefits of improving the algorithm and helping a provider get reimbursed faster, explained Torrie K. Shields, MPH, senior program manager of Palliative Care Program Design & Implementation for Blue Shield of California.
+Documenting when a patient falls outside of a recommended pathway has the dual benefits of improving the algorithm and helping a provider get reimbursed faster, explained Torrie K. Fields, MPH, senior program manager of Palliative Care Program Design & Implementation for Blue Shield of California.

 Transcript How does digital data help when a patient falls outside of a recommended pathway?